Confusedaff/Smart_Communication_Hub/extension/chrome/README.md

 ### Step 4 — Watch the live transcript

 As people speak, text appears in the **Live Transcript** panel in real time.
 Interim results show in grey italics while a sentence is being spoken.
 Finalised sentences appear in white.

-> *(Insert screenshot of the live transcript feed with several lines of captured speech)*

 The three stat cards update live: